williamnguyen-activecyber/okta.github.io/_source/_docs/api/resources/users.md

 {% api_operation post /api/v1/users/*:id*/credentials/change_recovery_question %}

-Changes a user's recovery question & answer credential by validating the user's current password
+Changes a user&#8217;s recovery question & answer credential by validating the user&#8217;s current password

 This operation can only be performed on users in **STAGED**, **ACTIVE** or **RECOVERY** `status` that have a valid [password credential](#password-object)